ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {: #faq-shared-eos-promotions}
 {: faq}

 Yes. {{site.data.keyword.IBM_notm}} offers migration promotions and discounts for existing {{site.data.keyword.vm-shared}} customers.
 Contact your IBM Customer Success Manager or IBM Sales representative for details about approved promotions that you can take advantage of and start your upgrade or migration.
-You will also receive a personalized email with the promotion details in April 2024.

 ## Does {{site.data.keyword.vcf-aas}} offer all the features and capabilities that are available in {{site.data.keyword.vm-shared}}?
 If any parity gaps exist, when will they be addressed?
 {: #faq-shared-eos-features}